 Besides these classes, there are at least two about natural language processing and even more about statistics and programming.
 One example is Computing for Data Analysis by Roger Peng, a very good introduction to R programming language.
-Another, Data Analysis - very relevant for machine learning - by Jeff Leek.
+Another - Data Analysis by Jeff Leek - quite relevant.

 A revolution in higher education is underway, so take your part.
 Be sure to browse Udacity courses, they are generally easier to digest than Coursera’s.
 This site will help you to keep tabs on all classes: www.class-central.com.

 The MOOCs mentioned above feature some degree of interactivity, including homework and forums.
 Here are a few non-interactive resources, mainly course video lectures: